-The authorization of bonds shall be by resolution of the Town Meeting.
+The authorization of bonds, except for refunding bonds, shall be by resolution of the Town Meeting.
 The Board of Selectmen shall, in advance of such Town meeting, submit the bond resolution to the Board of Finance for review; should the Board of Finance object to any aspect of the bond resolution, it shall report its reasons to the Town Meeting.
 The Town Meeting may not amend any bond resolution.
+Refunding bonds are authorized by the Board of Selectman pursuant to section 7-370 of the General Statutes.